kamalnour/adatastory/index.md

 While Mobility and Unemployment Data directly point us to the lower-two levels of the pyramid, Physiological Needs and Safety, exctracting data for the upper three levels is a bit more intricate: Wikipedia pages and topics are not intuitively classified into Esteem, Love and Affection and Self-Actualization, this needed to be done in order to complete the study.

 ## Difference in Differences
+A world plunged into the unforeseen chaos of the COVID-19 pandemic in early 2020.
+No corner untouched, no exception granted.
+Now, in our quest to unravel the pandemic's impact, we find ourselves navigating a unique methodology—the difference in differences (or DiD).

-Differences in Differences or DiD analysis is used to underline the effect of a certain treatment affecting a group (or population).
-In our study, the treatment is the Covid-19 virus that hit the world in the early part of the 2020 year.
+DiD analysis is used to underline the effect of a certain treatment affecting a group (or population).
+In our study, the treatment is the Covid-19 virus.
 A DiD analysis is relevant to us as it can explain the effect of Covid-19 on different types of data whilst removing the influence of other underlying factors that are unexplained in our data sets such as seasonal fluctuations or normal growth in data numbers, using what is called a control group.
 In an ideal case DiD is performed using two groups, one of which receives a treatment and the other doesn't, obviously this is not possible in our case as the pandemic hit the globe at roughly the same time period without exempting a group of people.
 Since this is an observational analysis, we found a way to compare two similar groups, using previous data over the same populations, ideally in the same period as covid in the beginning of 2019.
 The results of DiD is a coefficient (from regression) that gives us the effect the treatment (pandemic) had over our data, and therefore when looking at categories of Maslow's pyramid this can highlight which needs saw an increased interest compared to others, helping us redefine the pyramid.

 # The secrets of the Pyramid
 ## Physiological Needs